royarg02/RoyARG02.github.io/content/updates/actual-blogging.md

 which depended heavily on the `<section>` element.
 This work was completed only [yesterday][1], as of writing this blog.

-It will also relieve me of my [Medium][2] account.
+It will also relieve me of my Medium account.
 I plan to move my (updated)articles here, as I am cutting down on the number of my online accounts _(I would lose my "SEO privileges" by doing that, which I couldn't care less)_.